octoblu/interval-worker/README.md

-# nanocyte-engine-simple
+# nanocyte-interval-service
-Simpleton engine for running nanocytes
+Simpleton service for subscribing to intervals nanocytes